Kingxukai/linux/Documentation/devicetree/bindings/writing-schema.rst

 Coding style
 ------------

 Use YAML coding style (two-space indentation).
-For DTS examples in the schema, preferred is four-space indentation.
+For DTS examples in the woke schema, preferred is four-space indentation.

-Place entries in 'properties' and 'required' sections in the same order, using style from Documentation/devicetree/bindings/dts-coding-style.rst.
+Place entries in 'properties' and 'required' sections in the woke same order, using style from Documentation/devicetree/bindings/dts-coding-style.rst.

 Testing